Particular/docs.particular.net/samples/aws/lambda/aws-lambda-experimental.include.md

 {{WARNING:
-The packages related to hosting NServiceBus in Azure Functions are **experimental** and not intended for production use:
+The packages related to hosting NServiceBus in AWS Lambda are **experimental** and not intended for production use:

 * `NServiceBus.Serverless`
-* `NServiceBus.AzureFunctions.ServiceBus`
-* `NServiceBus.AzureFunctions.StorageQueues`
+* `NServiceBus.AwsLambda.SQS`
 }}